 Anyway, she was truly captivating and a real bundle of energy and fun.
 I hadn't met anyone quite like her before.
 She knew everyone, and everyone greeted her warmly.
 An older version of Pollyanna, was how I described her later.
 Age: well I don't know, hard to judge, as she acted way younger than what she was.
 I suppose she was in her mid forties, back then which was around 1982.
-I was 32 at the time.

 I was single again now and so was Shirley.
 So we hooked up and went out to a few social evenings.
 She was the manager of a shopping Mall in the inner city.
 A fairly stressful job, by all accounts.
 But one where she met legions of people.
-Some of them were quite high up on the snob list in Christchurch, which meant we got to go some pretty flash do's.
+Some of them were quite high up on the snob list in Christchurch, which meant we got to go some pretty swanky do's.
 Nights at the symphony, the theatre and the occasional opera.
 Plenty, of drinks and wah, wah's.
 Shirley had a spinster like bungalow, with a pretty garden and a couple of cats, which she swooned and crooned over.
 The house was in a stylish part of town and of course all her neighbours were sooo lovely and just wonderful.
 However, when we got together, we had a few laughs and she was always there if you wanted a night out and a bit of fun.

 We shared our ups and downs over the next year or so.
 I asked her to come with me, over to the Coast for the weekend.
 I'd been invited to a cabaret, where Miss Universe, who was from New Zealand, was the guest of honour.
-I had offered her (Miss Universe) one of my beautiful white sheepskin jackets as a congratulation gift.
+I had offered her (Miss Universe) one of my beautiful leather jackets as a congratulation gift.
 Well, yes, I did want a photo or two of her modelling it and she agreed.

 We stayed at Mum and Dad's of course.
 Shirley gushed and gooed over their new house and they were proud as punch, as they showed her through.
 Nobody had shown this much interest before, well nobody from the city and one as professional as Shirley!

 All dressed to the nines, high heels and wraps, we trotted off to the cabaret in the local hall.
 Such a wonderful night.
-The local band, with the girl Rae singing ABBA.
+The local band, with the girl Webb singing ABBA.
 God, she was good.
 We drank and danced to the early hours.
 Shirley, was in fine fettle, making a big fuss of Dad.
 Was Mum grimacing?
 I'd had too much to drink, so I didn't take too much notice at the time, giving it a glancing thought.
 Next morning, Mum was in a mood.
 Dad was out the back shed showing Shirley his lathe.

 But, not too worry, Shirley bounded into the kitchen, gave a delighted shriek over something Mum had made and everything was OK.

-Today, we're going to my friend Lorraine’s for lunch.
+Today, we are going to my friend Lorraine’s for lunch.
 They wanted to show her around a bit.
 So, we headed off to have a look at the river and the wharf, before returning for a BBQ lunch and a few drinks.
 Not too much, as we were leaving to drive back to Christchurch late afternoon.
 Honestly, all the gang were there and you would be forgiven for thinking that Shirley hadn't always been in the throng of things.
 Laughing, joking, cajoling even.
 It was freaky.

-Now that we were back to our real lives, and when I had a quiet moment, I was able analyse some of the weekend.
+Now that we were back to our real lives, and when I had a quiet moment, I was able to analyse some of the weekend.
 I must say her flighty, scatty ways were beginning to get on my nerves.
 I decided to back off Shirley a bit.

 It may have been a week or two, before we caught up again.
 She popped around to my home one evening for a drink and to inform me how her weekend over the Coast had gone.
 'Whoa! back the truck up!'
 You just popped over there (a 3 hour drive) for the weekend without telling me.
 Yes, I know, it's a free world.
 But, hey, why the secrecy?